ibm-cloud-architecture/refarch-cloud-data-analytics/README.md

 <img src="./media/Step3-image-10-1.png" />

-7. **Select** the "Service credentials” section of the "CDA dashDB for Analytics" service launch page.
+7. **Select** the "Service credentials” section of the "CDA dashDB" service launch page.
 8. **Select** the the "New credential +" button.

 <img src="./media/Step3-image-11.png" />